timurkhab/Fastcgi-Daemon/doc/en/Quick start guide.md

 < Simple-Header: Reply from csimple
 ```

- We�ll see "Simple-Header: Reply from csimple" in the server's response.
-That�s all.
+ We'll see "Simple-Header: Reply from csimple" in the server's response.
+That's all.